 Was Michael White wrongfully convicted?
 From the information in this article — and in other media stories you may have read about Michael White — you make the call.
 Think of yourself as an unpaid jury member.

-Read on … what you’re about to discover differs greatly from the “official version of events.”
-If you’re one who believes police and officers of the court are always aboveboard, the Michael White case will give you cause to reconsider.
+Read on … what you’re about to discover differs greatly from the ‘official version of events.’

 Reporters took a police theory [“Michael White led searchers to his wife’s body”] and turned it into a fact.
 Just like magic.
-In the news business, have to admit, that’s not terribly unusual.
-Journalists most always take information from the police and publish or broadcast it without verification.
-Reporters most often trust the police.
+Gotta admit, that’s not terribly unusual in the news business.
+Journalists often publish or broadcast information from the police without verifying it.
+If it’s from the police, it’s gospel.

-Point being: This should tell you all you need to know about the perils of jury trials in Alberta, at least.
+This should tell you all you need to know about the perils of jury trials in Alberta.